A good example of Biblical faith is Moses — a man who learned to walk by faith.

 In the book of Hebrews, chapter 11, we find a brief summary of some of the important things that Moses did, by faith:

-We can learn here that Moses, the servant of Yahuwah Elohim [the LORD God], demonstrated eight actions of faith:
+We learn here the eight actions that demonstrated the faith of Moses, the servant of Yahuwah Elohim [the Hebrew name for LORD God]:

 1. He walked by faith [not by sight]